Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Appendix.

-\paragraph{CT Datasets \& Pre-processing.} We utilize the \textbf{AbdomenCT-1K} dataset~\citep{Ma-2021-AbdomenCT-1K} for training and evaluation.
+\paragraph{CT Data, Pre-processing, and Forward Model.} We utilize the \textbf{AbdomenCT-1K} dataset~\citep{Ma2021AbdomenCT1K} for training and evaluation.
 To ensure high-quality priors, we strictly screen the dataset and select scans with a slice thickness of $\le 1$ mm.
 This screening process yields a subset of 225 high-resolution scans.
 We randomly reserve 6 scans for the test set and use the remaining 219 scans for training.
 Consistent with the main text, the Hounsfield Unit (HU) values are clipped to the range $[-800, 800]$ and linearly normalized to $[-1, 1]$.
 For the parallel-beam simulation, we employ a 1D flat detector with 363 uniformly spaced bins and a detector pitch of 1.0 mm.

-\paragraph{Network Architecture \& Training.} We adopt the EDM framework~\citep{karras2022elucidating} for training the diffusion prior.
+\paragraph{CT Diffusion Prior Training.} We adopt the EDM framework~\citep{karras2022elucidating} for training the diffusion prior.
 The network architecture is a \texttt{DDPM++} U-Net~\citep{song2020score} optimized for generating $256 \times 256$ images.
-Training was conducted on a cluster of 8 $\times$ NVIDIA A100 (80GB) GPUs.
+Training was conducted on a cluster of 8 $\times$ NVIDIA A100 80GB GPUs.
 We trained the model for approximately 35,000 steps (equivalent to $\sim$37 epochs) with a total batch size of 112.
 The entire training process took approximately 24 hours.
 We used the Adam optimizer with the following hyperparameters: learning rate $lr = 1 \times 10^{-4}$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$.

+\paragraph{MRI Data and Pretrained Diffusion Prior.} We use the data split and pretrained MRI diffusion weights in \textsc{InverseBench}~\citep{zheng2025inversebench}, which are built on the fastMRI dataset~\citep{zbontar2018fastMRI}.
+We evaluate two anatomical regions, brain and knee.
+For accelerated reconstruction, we retrospectively subsample the fully sampled k-space using one-dimensional equispaced Cartesian masks along the phase-encoding direction, with acceleration factors $R=6$ and $R=10$, and reconstruct under a single-coil Fourier encoding model.
+This setting is intended to isolate the severely undersampled inverse problem, where reconstruction cannot rely on parallel-imaging gains from coil sensitivity maps.
+Equispaced Cartesian subsampling also induces coherent aliasing artifacts, which are more structured and challenging than the incoherent artifacts produced by random subsampling.
+Across both anatomical regions, all PnP diffusion solvers use the same pretrained MRI diffusion weights; no method-specific MRI retraining or fine-tuning is performed.
+For our complex-valued SH module, the frequency-domain modulation is applied independently to the real and imaginary channels.